The Colony (2013 film)

-The Colony is a 2013 Canadian science fiction action film directed by Jeff Renfroe, starring Laurence Fishburne, Kevin Zegers, and Bill Paxton.
+The Colony is a 2013 Canadian post-apocalyptic science fiction action film directed by Jeff Renfroe, starring Laurence Fishburne, Kevin Zegers, and Bill Paxton.
 It had a limited release on 26 April 2013 in Canada, and was released on 20 September 2013 in the United States.

 Plot

-By 2045, humans have built climate modification towers to control the warming climate due to climate change.
-The machines break down when one day it begins to snow and does not stop.
-The remaining humans live in underground bunkers to escape the extreme cold.
+Humans have built climate modification towers to control Earth's warming climate due to climate change.
+The towers, however, inadvertently cause a new ice age.
+By 2045, the remnants of human civilization live in underground bunkers to escape the extreme cold.
 Their challenges are controlling disease and producing sufficient food.
-Two soldiers, Briggs (Laurence Fishburne) and Mason (Bill Paxton) are the leaders of one such bunker, Colony 7.
-Briggs, Sam (Kevin Zegers) and Graydon (Atticus Dean Mitchell) travel to nearby Colony 5 after receiving a distress signal.
-Briggs leaves Sam's lover Kai (Charlotte Sullivan) in charge of the colony while he is gone, much to Mason's chagrin.
+Two soldiers, Briggs and Mason are the leaders of one such bunker, Colony 7.
+Briggs, Sam and Graydon travel to nearby Colony 5 after receiving a distress signal.
+Briggs leaves Sam's lover Kai in charge of the colony while he is gone, much to Mason's chagrin.

 Upon arrival, they find Colony 5 covered in blood.
 They eventually reach a locked door which Sam picks open.
 Inside they find Leland, who shows them a message they received from another group of people who fixed a weather machine and have caused the snow to thaw.
 The group offers aid to anyone and asks that they bring seeds so they can be planted in the newly thawed permafrost soil.
 Leland shows them where the signal came from, but informs them that an expedition failed to find the source of the transmission.
 Moreover, the expedition's tracks led a marauding group of cannibals back to Colony 5, and the killing ensued.
 Briggs, Sam, and Graydon try to force Leland to return with them, but he locks himself back into his room.